-The City of Austin coordinates the administration of the Emergency Solutions Grant (ESG) funding with local and state funding of homeless services.
+The City coordinates the administration of the Emergency Solutions Grant (ESG) funding with local and state funding of homeless services.
 ESG funds primarily serve the downtown single adult homeless population with emergency shelter, rapid rehousing, user licenses for the Homeless Management Information System (HMIS), and administration for the program.

-The Ending Community Homelessness Coalition (ECHO) serves as the lead planning entity on homeless issues in Austin/Travis County.
-As part of this responsibility, ECHO coordinates and completes Austin's Continuum of Care (CoC) NOFA Collaborative Application and annual reports.
-ECHO also coordinates the annual Point In Time (PIT) Count and survey planning, as well as the Homeless Management Information System (HMIS).
-The City of Austin allocates general fund dollars to support ECHO staff and programs.
+The Ending Community Homelessness Coalition (ECHO) is the lead planning entity on homeless issues in Austin/Travis County.
+As the Collaborative Applicant and HMIS Lead Agency, ECHO completes Austin's Continuum of Care (CoC) NOFA Collaborative Application and annual reports.
+ECHO also coordinates the annual Point in Time (PIT) Count, as well as the Homeless Management Information System (HMIS).
+The City allocates general fund dollars to support ECHO staff and programs.
+ECHO manages the Coordinated Entry System (CE)-a standardized intake process.
+The CE system simplifies the client referral process for Permanent Housing and ESG funded programs.
+ECHO follows the Continuum of Care CE Written Standards.